SAFETY IS OUR NUMBER ONE PRIORITY

 • …with professional surf instructors and trained life guards

-• …with the latest methods and combining a logical build up of theory lessons and practice
+• …with the latest methods and combining a logical structure of theory lessons and practice

 • …with equipment which is less likely to cause damage, i.e. soft boards, rubber fins and wetsuits from Xcel, Ocean&Earth or O’Neill

-• …at surf spots which especially suit our beginners, with sandy beaches and the appropriate wind and wave conditions
+• …at surf spots which especially suit our beginners, with sandy beaches with a gently sloping bottom and the appropriate wind and wave conditions

 Depending on our guests, the teaching style will vary.
 For our youngsters, we put a special focus on the fun side of surfing, whereas a workaholic on vacation will get to feel the relaxing side of the sport.
 An important factor is that we provide the right balance between exercises in and out of the water.